Nex-ZMH/openclaw-model-switcher/README.md

 ### Getting Started

-**OpenClaw Model Switcher** — An elegant, interactive model switcher that transforms your OpenClaw experience.
+**OpenClaw Model manager** — An elegant, interactive model manager that transforms your OpenClaw experience.
 Featuring a polished terminal UI, it automatically detects available models from `openclaw.json` and empowers you to seamlessly switch configurations at launch — no manual file editing required.

 ### Features